appy385/flask-sample/README.md

 ### Create a Database in your DB instance

 > NOTE: If you dont have MySQL installed.
-Follow this link below till **step 6** to install MySQL and access MySQL server from command line. [https://developer.blackberry.com/develop/platform_services/install_mysql_mac_os_x_environment.html]
+Follow the link below till **step 6** to install MySQL and access it using command line. [https://developer.blackberry.com/develop/platform_services/install_mysql_mac_os_x_environment.html]

 Command to connect to MYSQL DB instance